 Working on these problems is essential to your mastery of the material.
 There are three written homework assignments.
 Homework assignments may be done individually or in pairs.
-If you do an assignment as part of a pair, please hand in one write-up with two names on it.
-(Do not hand in two copies of the same assignment.)
+If you do an assignment as part of a pair, please submit one write-up with two names on it.
+(Do not submit two copies of the same assignment.)

-Please hand in assignments at the beginning of class and remember to include your name(s) and student ID(s).
+Please remember to include your name(s) and student ID(s).